Discretization of Liouville type nonautonomous equations preserving integrals: Statements of the results

-In the present paper we allow $n$-integral and function $f$ explicitly depend on $n$, and with this slight modification in the discretization method we again study cases 1, 2, 3, 4, 5 and 7.
-In cases 5, 6 and 8 $n$-integrals depend on functions $\beta$ that are solutions of some differential equations.
-Only in case 5 these functions $\beta$ can be written explicitly, and using this exact form for an $n$-integral we find a new semi-discrete equation, and present it in the following theorem.
-Thus below we give a semi-discrete version of the fifth equation in the Goursat list.
+In the present paper we allow $n$-integral and function $f$ explicitly depend on $x$ and $n$, and with this modification in the discretization algorithm we again study all cases I - VIII.
+In cases V, VI and VIII the $n$-integrals depend on functions $\beta$ that are solutions of some differential equations.
+Below we give semi-discrete versions of these equations in the Goursat list.